Socializing Your Puppy: Why It’s Important

 Promotes positive interactions with other dogs

-Socializing your puppy with other dogs helps them learn proper canine communication and behavior.
-Through positive interactions with well-behaved dogs, your puppy will develop their social skills and learn how to play and interact appropriately.
+Socializing your puppy with other dogs helps them learn proper communication and behavior.
+Through positive interactions with well-behaved dogs, your puppy will develop their social skills and learn how to and interact appropriately.
 This will set the foundation for healthy and positive relationships with other dogs throughout their lives.

 Increases resilience and adaptability